vkbo/novelWriter/docs/source/project_overview.rst

 information about the tags listed, see :ref:`a_struct_tags`.

 .. tip::
    You can rename root folders to whatever you want.
-The first character in the :guilabel:`Flags` column in the project tree will still indicate what type they are, and so will the icon if you are using one of the optional icon sets.
+However, this doesn't change the reference keyword.

 .. _a_proj_roots_del: